* LSC Member

 The Staff and Board of the library were interested in solar installation to reduce energy costs.
 They also saw an opportunity to provide an educational experience for the community to learn about how solar power works and the benefits that it provides.

-The library contacted North Wind Renewable Energy Cooperative of Stevens Point to help design an approach that would be most affordable for this non-profit community institution.
+The library contacted Member North Wind Renewable Energy Cooperative (Stevens Point, WI) to help design an approach that would be most affordable for this non-profit community institution.

 North Wind Renewable Energy Cooperative is an institutional member of the Legacy Solar Co-op, so the two co-ops worked together to investigate how to provide the T.B.
 Scott Library the best solar project possible!